Beldenville, Wisconsin

-Beldenville is an unincorporated community located in Pierce County, Wisconsin, United States.
+Beldenville is an unincorporated community located in the Town of Trimbelle in Pierce County, Wisconsin, United States.
 Beldenville is located on Wisconsin Highway 65 north of Ellsworth.
 Beldenville has a post office with ZIP code 54003.

 History

 A post office has been in operation at Beldenville since 1858.
 The community was named for A. Belden, the owner of a local mill.